A moist vanilla and fruit cake, Apple and Blackberry Cake is even sweeter with a drizzle of sweet and boozy Vanilla Hard Sauce.

 She writes, "Most traditional Irish desserts are based on the fruits readily available in the garden or orchard, or on those found in the wild.
 My own mother taught me many of the recipes I still use; she would vary the fillings according to the season, from rhubarb to green gooseberries, blackberries, and apple."

-These desserts include the well-known Irish apple cake as well as breads and traybakes with both fruits mixed together.
+These desserts include the well-known Irish apple cake as well as breads and traybakes made with both fruits.

 Whether you get your apples from the orchard, your blackberries from the brambles, or stumble upon both fruits in the dead of winter at the store, apple blackberry cake is a tantalizing way to showcase their flavors.